zhaozz-lab/iPercept/README.md

 We noted that when training several models using train_densebag.py the Azure Virtual Machine freezes after training 5 models in a row.
 We have not solved this problem (we suspect issues with the VM or a problem with tensorflow).
 To mitigate this you can train models in batches of 5.
 If you find out how to fix this issue, please let us know.
 Thank you.

 # Download Pre-Trained Base Models
 You might not want to retrain the model.
 We provide you with a collection of 30 pre-trained base models by [here.](http://mbuehler.ch/public_downloads/DenseBag_trained-models.zip).
-These models were trained on both the MPII training and validation set using bootstrapping.
+These models were each trained on a bootstrapped sample of a combined dataset of the MPII training and validation sets.

 # Archive
 We experimented with a number of different architectures.
 The code for building and training these models has been moved to archive folders (e.g. src/archive, src/models/archive,...).

 # Acknowledgement
 We would like to thank the [ETH AIT Lab](https://ait.ethz.ch/) for organising this challenge and writing the skeleton code.
 A big thanks goes to [Microsoft Azure](https://azure.microsoft.com/en-gb/) for providing us with the ressources to train DenseBag.
-Lastly, thanks to [Yixuan Li](https://github.com/YixuanLi/densenet-tensorflow) for the implementation of the [DenseNet Model](http://arxiv.org/abs/1608.06993), which we adapted to our needs.
+Lastly, thanks to [Yixuan Li](https://github.com/YixuanLi/densenet-tensorflow) for the implementation of the [DenseNet](http://arxiv.org/abs/1608.06993) Model, which we adapted to our needs.